bss8/tcp-nagle-and-threads/README.md

 `./client` or `./tclient` or `./mclient`

+To run the small thread test code: `./thread`

 - client executable is for problem #1 and #2 and basic testing.
-- tclient is for readline_client.cpp, essentially for problem #3 part 1
+- tclient is for readline_client.cpp, essentially for problem #3 part 1.
+Type some text and press Enter.
 - mclient is for modified_client.cpp, a modified version of readline_client.cpp for problem #3 part 2.
+Type some text and press Enter.
+- thread is for problem #2 part e.
+Once main exits normally, the thread terminates and nothing prints.

 ## Helpful commands